Skip to main content

 The platform-specific guides below discuss how to initialize Link for first time implementations, or adjust your existing implementation to add new functionalities.
 For steps on how to update an existing Link implementation to a newer version, visit our Upgrade Guide instead.

-For iOS, Android, and React Native implementations, Link SDK’s are maintained and updated through Argyle’s public Github repository.
+For iOS, Android, and React Native implementations, Link SDKs are maintained and updated through Argyle’s public GitHub repository.
 For Flutter implementations, follow the steps in our Flutter initialization guide below.

 Required initialization parameters